 Eye rubbing is one of the big risk factors for keratoconus developing and progressing.
 Successful management depends upon providing relief from itchy eyes that cry out to be rubbed.

-Your specialist may prescribe eye drops (steroids or antihistamines) to stop the itch.
+Your keratoconus expert may prescribe eye drops (steroids or antihistamines) to stop the itch.
 It is really important to avoid preservatives in all eye drops as well as contact lens solutions and artificial tears.

 Here are some tips:

 - Avoid all-in-one contact lens cleaning solutions, which tend to be heavily preserved.
-Talk to your specialist about a peroxide system such as AOSEPT.
+Talk to your optometrist about a peroxide system such as AOSEPT.

 - Use preservative free artificial tears (the ones that come in unit dose vials or a preservative-free formula)

-- If you need prescribed drops, such as steroids, talk to your specialist about getting preservative free versions made up in a compounding pharmacy.
+- If you need prescribed drops, such as steroids, talk to your optometrist about getting preservative-free versions made up in a compounding pharmacy.